Open-Attribute Person Retrieval: Finding People Through Distinctive and Novel Attributes: Open-Attribute Person Retrieval

-As shown in~\cref{fig:main_combined}, our framework consists of a CLIP-based vision encoder, a text encoder, a pseudo-body feature generation module, and an attribute-related feature selection module.
-Note that since real-time performance is crucial for this task, we adopt CLIP instead of computationally heavy multimodal large language models (MLLMs).
+We observe that retrieval-critical attributes are often localized and body-part dependent (e.g., a gun, knife, cane, or crutches).
+Therefore, effective retrieval based on such cues requires the model to go beyond global image representation and localize the body region that provides visual evidence for the queried attribute.
+Building on this observation, we propose GAP-CLIP, a CLIP-based framework that learns \textbf{G}ated \textbf{A}ttribute-aware body-\textbf{P}art representations for Open-Attribute Person Retrieval.
+GAP-CLIP leverages the open-vocabulary knowledge of CLIP while explicitly modeling body-part-aware visual representations.
+This design enables the model to focus on localized and discriminative visual cues that are critical for retrieval, while a gated residual connection preserves the original CLIP representation as a zero-shot anchor for unseen attributes.

+As shown in~\cref{fig:main_combined}, our framework consists of a vision encoder, a text encoder, a pseudo-body feature generation module, and an attribute-related feature selection module.
 For the vision encoder, inspired by prior studies showing that diagonally prominent attention maps enhance local visual semantics by reducing patch-level noise~\cite{CLIPSurgery, AnomalyCLIP}, we replace the $V$ Q-K self-attention blocks with V-V self-attention in the vision encoder.
 Additionally, we apply a masking strategy to prevent the learnable prompts from interfering with the pre-trained representations.
 The learnable body prompt $Z=[z_1, z_2, ... ,z_N]$ and an input image $X$ are processed through the vision encoder to obtain the $f^{body} \in \mathbb{R}^{N\times C}$, and $f_{cls}\in \mathbb{R}^{C}$ and $f_{img} \in \mathbb{R}^{L\times C}$ derived from $Z$ and $X$, respectively.